cypherlux/the_oracle/README.md

-# the_oracle
+# The Oracle 🔮

-magic 8 ball gets chatty with you
+A command line Magic 8 Ball gets chatty with you...if you ask the right questions.